 The price tag for surgical correction is comprehensive, covering much more than just the surgeon’s time.
 The total cost typically includes fees for the anesthesiologist, the operating room or surgical facility, pre-operative tests, and all of your post-operative follow-up visits.
 It’s a significant financial decision, but for many, the life-changing results and newfound confidence are well worth it.
 When you start exploring surgical options, you’ll receive a detailed quote that breaks down every associated cost, so there are no surprises along the way.

-Rhinoplasty and Jaw Surgery
+The Average Cost of Rhinoplasty and Jaw Surgery

 Two of the most common surgical procedures for correcting facial asymmetry are rhinoplasty and jaw surgery.
 A rhinoplasty, or “nose job,” can dramatically improve facial harmony by straightening a crooked bridge or refining a nasal tip that pulls the eye off-center.
 The cost for a cosmetic rhinoplasty can start anywhere from $12,000 to $20,000, depending on the complexity of the work needed.
 For more severe imbalances, orthognathic (jaw) surgery realigns the jawbones.
 This is a major procedure that corrects issues with bite, breathing, and facial structure, and its cost reflects that complexity, often ranging much higher than other facial surgeries.

-Facial Implants and Contouring
+Pricing for Facial Implants and Contouring

 If your asymmetry is due to a lack of volume on one side of your face, implants can be a fantastic permanent solution.
 Facial implants are used to add volume or balance features in areas like the cheeks or chin, using safe materials.
 These are custom-fitted to your anatomy to create natural-looking symmetry.
 Chin and cheek implants are the most common and can help build out a weaker jawline or fill in a sunken cheek.
 The cost varies based on the material and the specific area being treated, but it provides a lasting structural change that fillers can’t replicate.